3 Best Practices for a Successful Disaster Recovery

 A competent DRaaS partner can also conduct testing and provide follow-through updates and changes guided by test results for maximum security.

-Kelley Imaging – Your IT Services Experts in Seattle, Washington
+Kelley Connect – Your IT Services Experts in Seattle, Washington

-With over 40 years of providing IT Services, Kelley Imaging provides constantly evolving expertise in technology planning and services to businesses located in the Seattle, Washington area.
+With over 40 years of providing IT Services, Kelley Connect provides constantly evolving expertise in technology planning and services to businesses located in the Seattle, Washington area.

 Our team of technical experts is equipped with the latest knowledge and tools to provide your network with the greatest possible level of protection in the event of a disaster — and keep your business running smoothly and productively.

-If your business needs advice on how to develop, test, or implement a disaster recovery plan, get in touch with one of Kelley Imaging consultants today.
+If your business needs advice on how to develop, test, or implement a disaster recovery plan, get in touch with one of Kelley Connect consultants today.